balder-dev/balder/doc/source/basics/connections.rst

 Global Connection-Trees
 =======================

-Internally balder knows exactly how the connections are arranged with each other.
+Internally Balder knows exactly how the connections are arranged with each other.
 For this it refers to the global connection-tree.
 For example, this tree defines that a :class:`TcpV4Connection` is based on an :class:`IPV4Connection`.
 It also knows that a :class:`HttpConnection` is based on an :class:`TcpV4Connection` or an :class:`TcpV6Connection`.